![]() |

 Mixing -and- with -or-

-This time, you have a 5-3 heart fit, but the long trump suit is tapped at trick two.
-There is other work to do, so you cannot survive a poor trump split.
+This time you have a 5-3 heart fit; but the long trump suit is tapped at trick two.
+There is other work to do; so you cannot survive a poor trump split.
 Assuming that hearts divide 3-2, your game is a make if you can win the diamond finesse or split the spades 3-3.
 How good is this contract?

 The logical statement here is (heart split -and- (diamond finesse -or- spade split)).
-The trump split being an absolute requirement of success, that factor is not be stated as part of a contingency such as (trump split or other).
+The trump split being an absolute requirement of success, that factor is not stated as part of a contingency such as (trump split or other).
 It must be a stand-alone term of an -and- statement.

 In any algebraic equation such as a(b+c), the processing hierarchy is "inside out"; that is, expressions inside parentheses are evaluated first.
 B and C are added, then the sum is multiplied by A. Subsidiary to that, any multiplication and division are processed before addition or subtraction.
 The same sort of hierarchy applies in the world of logic.
 It is essential to format your statement accurately — that is, to "say exactly what you mean."